skienzmatishun/rippreport/content/p/down-home-fairhope-jester/index.md

 {{< socialpreview url="https://www.gulfcoastnewstoday.com/stories/ethics-complaint-filed-against-fairhope-councilman-robert-brown,58187" >}}

 “I did not use my position as Fairhope city councilman to get it rewarded.
 We were awarded the project because of our reputation.
-The ESAC is a nonprofit; they don’t follow municipal bid law where projects are publicly bid.”
+The ESAC is a nonprofit.
+They don’t follow municipal bid law where projects are publicly bid.”

 Mr Brown’s reputation is based on HIS actions.
 The EASC being a non-profit is moot.
 Councilman Mr. Brown holds a board position with EASC, His sole responsibility is to be Ethical, Transparent and Accountable to EASC and the Citizens of Fairhope.
 He has failed.
 The EASC Board made a horrible mistake by awarding the sole bid to Mr. Brown.